4d/docs/docs/ViewPro/method-list.md

 In *styleName*, pass the name of the style sheet to get.

-You can define where to get the style sheet in the optional *scope* parameter using the sheet index (counting begins at 0) or with the following constants:
+You can define where to get the style sheet in the optional *sheet* parameter using the sheet index (counting begins at 0) or with the following constants:

 * `vk current sheet`
 * `vk workbook`

 #### Example